Changing Status From F-1 Student Visa to H-1B Work Visa

 The DOL regulations require the employer to pay virtually all H-1B fees and costs.

-If the employer or F-1 student wishes to expedite processing of the H-1B petition, it might be possible for either the employer or employee to pay the premium processing fee for this, which was $2,500 as of early 2023.
-One example of when it might be possible for you to pay the premium processing fee is when you need the petition approval to travel and get a visa.
+If the employer or F-1 student wishes to expedite processing of the H-1B petition, it might be possible for either the employer or employee to pay for premium processing (15 business-day processing) for this.
+That fee amount is currently $2,805, but will go up to $2,695 on March 1, 2026).
+One example of when it might be important for you to pay the premium processing fee is when you need the petition approval to travel and get a visa.

 Filing the H-1B Petition With USCIS

-The employer must submit the nonimmigrant worker petition and supporting documents in duplicate to the appropriate USCIS Service Center.
-USCIS's Web page for I-129 petitions indicates the Service Center for various types of H-1B petitions.
+The employer must submit the nonimmigrant worker petition and supporting documents to the appropriate USCIS Service Center.
+USCIS's Web page for I-129 petitions indicates the appropriate Service Center for various types of H-1B petitions.

 NEED IMMIGRATION HELP ?